Complete Guide

 Physician Reviews Your Documentation

-A licensed Delaware physician reviews your medical documentation against state exemption requirements.
+A licensed Delaware physician reviews your medical records against Title 21, §4313 exemption criteria.
 Most reviews are completed within 24 hours.

 Receive Your Exemption Certificate